Gabbers18/Applied_Project/README.md

 ### 2) Embedding Dimension

-The embedding dimension determines the **number of consecutive data points** used to reconstruct the system’s state space.
+Determines the **number of consecutive data points** used to reconstruct the system’s state space.
 It captures how many dimensions are needed to unfold the underlying dynamics of the system without overlaps or false trajectories.

 ### How Embedding Dimension is Determined: